 Want to start developing your own ‘Clothing as a service’ business model and need consulting?

-Join the ‘Clothing as a service’ Facebook group (currently discussion in Finnish)
+P.S.
+If you wish to discuss about ‘Clothing as a service’ with like-minded people, do join the ‘Clothing as a service’ Facebook group (currently discussion mainly in Finnish).